 Austin Aga, Communications and Development Specialist

 Coming from a background of agency and social media experience, Austin provides support for executing our communications through nuanced strategies.
 He helps to highlight the success stories of CareerWork$.
 This includes creating content for social media with specifically targeted key audiences across the country.
 He measures content analytics as well as provides insights as to what content is generating the most traction online.
 He also manages brand guidelines and designs other creative assets as needed.
-He will also support development and fundraising efforts by speaking with donors and creating material such as grant applications and newsletters.
+Additionally, he supports development and fundraising efforts by speaking with donors and creating grant applications and newsletters.

 Dion Willis, Program Manager